 The information in this article applies to:

-Is there a way to superimpose or reference the contents of Floor 1 on top of Floor 2; a way that would allow me to edit Floor 2 while seeing where objects are located on Floor 1?
+Is there a way to superimpose or reference the contents of Floor 1 on top of Floor 2; in a way that would allow me to edit Floor 2 while seeing where objects are located on Floor 1?

 Although a given plan can have multiple floors, only one can be active for editing at a time.
 However, one floor, called a reference floor, can be superimposed on the working floor to help you keep walls and rooms in line.
 In addition, the option to switch between working and reference floors is available.
 This article describes how to make use of the Reference Floor.

 Begin by opening a Chief Architect plan file.
 To make use of the Reference Floor features, the plan must have at least two floors.

 In floor plan view, select Tools> Reference Floors to display the Reference Floors sub-menu.